 For more white kitchen ideas head to our gallery.

 7. Make a kitchen island the focal point

 Glossy, bright, apple reds are making way for a new team of more muted hues – think plum, oxblood and vermillion.
 Paired with sleek, contemporary units, they offer a demure, but modern kitchen paint alternative to anything high-shine or in your face.

-This Linear design from Harvey Jones has a modern look with steamlined units.
-You can choose any paint colour you like, and they will hand-paint it on for you; shown here is Fired Earth’s eggshell Dragon's Blood.
-One advantage of doing this is that if you get tired of the colour after a few years you can give your units a new lease of life by re-painting them.
+This Linear design from Harvey Jones has a modern look with streamlined units.
+You can choose any paint color you like, and they will hand-paint it on for you; shown here is Fired Earth’s eggshell Dragon's Blood.
+One advantage of doing this is that if you get tired of the color after a few years you can give your units a new lease of life by re-painting them.

 8. Use warm tones to brighten a white kitchen

 If your units are modern and white, choosing hotter kitchen paint shades for the walls will visually warm up the space.
 This allows you to embrace the modern look (and easy-to-clean nature) of minimalist white cabinets, without being left with a clinical feel.

 9. Create a chalkboard wall in your kitchen